Heading to go teach English in Moscow soon?

-- International Branch
+- The International Branch

-- Local Russian ward
+- The Local Russian ward

 Attending the International Branch

 "That ward was the best!
-It takes a while to get there but it was so worth it to be surrounded by people who speak english for a few hours every week.
+It takes a while to get there but it was so worth it to be surrounded by people who speak English for a few hours every week.
 That ward is full of amazing people.
 They all helped with the homesickness so much."

 Attending a local Russian ward

-The members of the ward are so nice!
+There are a few different wards, but you can choose one that is closest or one that other members of your ILP group want to attend because the members of the ward are so nice!
 They are excited to have visitors and hope that you'll attend more than just a week or two.
-Be apart of a small, but strong ward atmostphere.
-Often times there will be someone who can translate the meetings for you so that even if you don't speak Russian, you can still understand the messages.
+Sometimes, there will be someone who can translate the meetings for you so that even if you don't speak Russian, you can still understand the messages.

 There are wonderful members to make friends with at these wards as well.
 Make some local friends who also maybe will invite you over for an authentic Russia meal in their home (like blini)- if you're lucky enough!